AndrewSRea/My_Learning_Port/Bootstrap/Getting_Started/JavaScript/README.md

 ## Events

 Bootstrap provides custom events for most plugins' unique actions.
-Generally, these come in an infinitive and past participle form--where the infinitive (ex. `show`) is triggered at the start of an event, and its past participle form (ex. `shown`) is triggered on the completion of an action.
+Generally, these come in an infinitive and past participle form -- where the infinitive (ex. `show`) is triggered at the start of an event, and its past participle form (ex. `shown`) is triggered on the completion of an action.

 All infinitive events provide [`preventDefault()`](https://developer.mozilla.org/en-US/docs/Web/API/Event/preventDefault) functionality.
 This provides the ability to stop the execution of an action before it starts.
 Returning false from an event handler will also automatically call `preventDefault()`.
 ```